 What if a video or audio file fails to transcode correctly?

-In this case, you may be able to successfully restart transcoding of the asset in question.
+You may be able to successfully restart transcoding the asset in question.
 For more information, see A video or audio file fails to transcode correctly.